 University is the one chance you get to be completely self-indulgent in what you create.
-You are not necessarily trying to make a commercially viable collection, and you do not have to worry about costings like you would if running your own brand.
-In this way, you have complete freedom to do whatever you want, and you’d be crazy not to take advantage of that!
-I think it’s important to remember – even in the late nights and months without a day off- what an incredible opportunity it is to be creating a collection at a design school where you are surrounded by so many resources; facilities, tutors and mentors to guide you, and take advantage of this!
+You are not necessarily trying to make a commercially viable collection, and you don’t have to worry about costings like you would if running your own brand.
+In this way, you have complete freedom to do whatever you want.
+You’d be crazy not to take advantage of that!
+I think it’s important to remember.
+Even in the late nights and months without a day off- what an incredible opportunity it is to be creating a collection at a design school where you are surrounded by so many resources; facilities, tutors and mentors to guide you, and take advantage of this!

-I almost don’t know how to answer this, I’ve had so many incredible experiences in the last year I really don’t know if I could narrow it down to even a few!
-I guess that main thing that I really love is seeing people wearing my clothes, I just get so much satisfaction when someone puts on something I’ve made and feels beautiful and confident in it.
+I’ve had so many incredible experiences in the last year I really don’t know if I could narrow it down to even a few!
+I guess that main thing that I really love is seeing people wearing my clothes.
+I just get so much satisfaction when someone puts on something I’ve made and feels beautiful and confident in it.

-The Flaunter Emerging Designer Showcase was a great opportunity for me to reflect on myself and understand what I was trying to achieve with my collection.
-It was so important to then get such insightful feedback from the judges about what they saw and found interesting in my work, and then be able to learn from this.
+The Flaunter Emerging Designer Showcase was a great opportunity for me to reflect on myself and understand what I was trying to achieve.
+It was important to get such insightful feedback from the judges about what they found interesting in my work.
+Then I was able to take the feedback and learn from it.

-Carla Zampatti of course – continuing to produce exciting and relevant designs for over 50 years is something I aspire to and admire wholeheartedly.
+Carla Zampatti of course – continuing to produce exciting and relevant designs for over 50 years is something I aspire to and admire.

-Kym Ellery – She is so passionate and determined in her work.
+Kym Ellery – She’s passionate and determined in her work.
 It’s really inspiring to see an Aussie doing such great things on an international scale.

 A green and white gingham crop top with buttons from my great grandmother’s collection that I still wear today!